kokhinmaungwin/social-check/README.md

-# social-check
+## social-check

-A simple CLI tool to check social media accounts, internet presence, and username intelligence for any given username.
+A simple OSINT-style CLI tool to check publicly available social media accounts, internet presence, and username intelligence for any given username.

+> ⚠️ This tool uses only publicly available information and is intended for educational, research, and ethical OSINT purposes.
+> ⚠️ Misuse of this tool for illegal or unethical activities is strictly discouraged.

 ---

+## ✨ Features

+- 🔍 Check social media accounts (GitHub, Twitter, Instagram, Facebook, Telegram)

+- 🌐 Check internet presence (Reddit, Medium, Dev.to, StackOverflow, Pastebin, Keybase)

+- 🧠 Username intelligence analysis (metadata, patterns, variations)

+- 📊 Generate a combined correlation report (JSON)

+- 💾 All reports are saved locally on your machine

+---

-## Installation
+## 📦 Installation

-### 1. Clone the repository (if using from source)
+- Option 1: Install from source (recommended for development)

 ```bash
 git clone https://github.com/yourusername/social-check.git